-If you are considering a Yachtmaster Prep course then as well as the requirements above it would help you if you did some background reading before your prep week.
-We are not suggesting you must complete the list below, nor are we saying that the skills will not be covered.
-It will be beneficial to you and allow us to spend more time on the practical skills.
+If you are considering a Yachtmaster Prep course then as well as the sea time requirements above it would help you if you did some background reading before your prep course.
+It would help if you had a good knowledge of the following:

 - Knowledge of I.R.P.C.S (rules of the road) and distress signals

 - Have an understanding of Weather, the passage of frontal depression, sea breeze, fog, effects of wind and tide and terminology used in a weather forecast.

 - Navigation.
 Have an understanding of how to calculate tidal heights, course to steer and estimated position

 - Are able to tie the basic knots